d3yii2/d3files/README.md

 ## Features

-* attach files to model record (it is possible to attach one file to multiple models)
+* attach files to model record (it is possible to attach to one model multiple files)
 * widget for model view
-* standalone actions to integrate in model's controllers to control access rights there
+* access rights realised as standalone actions (separate dowload, upload, delete) by integrating in model's controllers
 * shared files for public access

 ## Installation